 - Curated content that helps your audience find trusted information.

-What type of site is yours?
+What type of website is yours?

 There is nothing wrong with investing a small amount of money in a nice business card website for your law firm.
 It’s a good thing to have for when people turn the to web for more information about you and your practice.

 When you pay someone to “SEO” your business card website, you waste time and money

 So here’s the thing: It’s really, really hard to get other online content publishers to link to a business card website, and you need links for your site to rank well in search engines.